The Anthropocene Reviewed: Book

 The Anthropocene Reviewed: Essays on a Human-Centered Planet was published by Dutton Penguin on May 18, 2021, Green's first nonfiction book and sixth solo publication.
 The book features revised versions of many of the essays from the podcast, as well as new original essays, ordered chronologically through Green's life to give the book the approximate structure of a memoir.
 Green wrote about living through the COVID-19 pandemic in many of the essays.
-He also narrated the audiobook, which was released simultaneously with the hardcover.
+He also narrated the audiobook, which was released simultaneously with the hardcover and contains three additional audiobook-exclusive essays.
 In addition to the English version, translated versions were released in German, Spanish, Portuguese, Italian, and Dutch.

-As he had done with many of his previous books, Green signed all 250,000 tip-in sheets of the first printing for the United States and Canada.
+As he did with many of his previous books, Green signed all 250,000 tip-in sheets of the first printing for the United States and Canada.
 He wrote a review of the experience on the final signed page.
 This review was later revised and expanded on for an episode of the podcast released on the same day as the book.
 Green hosted a virtual book tour, with guests Clint Smith, Latif Nasser, Sarah Urist Green, Hank Green, and Ashley C. Ford making appearances at the various shows.

-In November 2021, John Green announced an accompanying zine sold through the Green brothers' e-commerce store DFTBA.com.
-The zine is 20 pages long and contains reviews from John Green and Stan Muller, a poem by Rosianna Halse Rojas, and illustrations by Nadim Silverman.
+In November 2021, Green announced an accompanying zine sold through the Green brothers' e-commerce store DFTBA.com.
+The zine is 20 pages long and contains reviews by Green and Stan Muller, a poem by Rosianna Halse Rojas, and illustrations by Nadim Silverman.

 In April 2022, the book was chosen to be the 2022 common read at the University of Mississippi.
 Green gave a keynote address at the university's annual fall convocation.

+The paperback edition was released on March 21, 2023, with the inclusion of two additional essays.
+Green hosted an event at Miami Dade College on March 23 for the launch of the book.